Shailesh1808/GenScan/README.md

 We can see that the more recent model is much more susceptible to encoding-based injection attacks, where text-babbage-001 was only found to be vulnerable to quoted-printable and MIME encoding injections.
 The figures at the end of each row, e.g. 840/840, indicate the number of text generations total and then how many of these seemed to behave OK.
 The figure can be quite high because more than one generation is made per prompt - by default, 10.

-Errors go in `garak.log`; the run is logged in detail in a `.jsonl` file specified at analysis start & end.
+Errors go in `genscan.log`; the run is logged in detail in a `.jsonl` file specified at analysis start & end.
 There's a basic analysis script in `analyse/analyse_log.py` which will output the probes and prompts that led to the most hits.

 Send PRs & open issues.
 Happy hunting!